EdTech Evolution 2.0: Enhancing the Framework

 4. Required by instructors for a course and funded by students who purchase it

-With the support of Deans Council and EdTech Steering, the project team will work collaboratively with students, faculty and staff to simplify the model to address duplication and other challenges through:
+With the support of Deans Council and EdTech Steering, the project team will work collaboratively with students, faculty, and staff to simplify the model to address duplication and other challenges through:

-1. Consideration of a small, flat-rate student technology fee, if it is deemed to provide benefit without significant overhead, for a pilot period to ensure there is appropriate revenue for the cost of EdTech while the university addresses current duplication issues.
+2. Consideration of a small, flat-rate student technology fee, if it is deemed to provide benefit to students without significant overhead, for a pilot period to ensure there is appropriate revenue for the cost of EdTech while the University addresses student out-of-pocket EdTech expenses and current duplication issues.
+During the pilot of the fee, the project will:

 1. Create a holistic decision-making process for EdTech that considers sustainable funding, appropriate scalability, equity, and inclusion of all stakeholders in decisions.